Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Talk with your vet about your cat urinating on the carpet.
 They can reference medical histories while performing physical exams and subsequent bloodwork, urinalysis, X-rays, and other necessary diagnostic tests.

-If the issue is emotional, your cat may need psychoactives such as fluoxetine, buspirone, or clomipramine to reduce marking.
+Use of pheromone diffusers is also valuable to provide them with reassurance.
+A professional feline behaviorist’s advice should also be sought.
+In some cases, veterinarians may recommend further treatment on a case by case basis.
 Your vet can also offer advice for affecting the environment at home to help you stop your cat from urinating on the carpet.

 3. Block Off Access to the Spot

 Blocking off the room may be necessary.
-Confine your cat to a specific area, providing toys, food, scratch pads, and other accommodations to keep them stress-free.
-Here, you can test different litter box setups to find one that works for your cat before slowly opening their access back to the rest of the house.
+Restrict access to a specific area, providing toys, food, scratch pads, and other enrichment to keep your cat stress-free in the rest of the house.
+Here, you can test different litter box setups to find one that works for your cat before slowly opening their access back to the area in question.

 calico cat on the stairs behind the pet gate